LNP-BP/LNPBPs/lnpbps-0002.md

 The author does not aware of any P2(W)SH or non-OP_RETURN P2S cryptographic commitment schemes existing before this proposal, and it is highly probable that the standard is not compatible with ones if they were existing.

+The proposed standard is compliant with current Taproot proposal [14], since it requires exposure of the complete script with all it branches, allowing verification that all public keys participating in the script were the part of the commitment procedure.

 ## Rationale